May 31, 2019

 In other words, the presence of human emotion will override human logic, even when the logic is well-crafted.
 It doesn't matter if an investor can figure out where a great investment lies, the mere fact of humanity will cause his or her actions to be non-optimal at times.
 This is what Klarman tries to use to his advantage, transferring that inefficiency from other investors' emotions to his coffers.

-Beyond the debate over stock picking, this implies that all investing risks falling to the same albatross.
-Dalbar, a research firms that studies investor behavior, reported:
+Beyond the debate over stock picking, this implies that all investing risks fall into the same albatross.
+Dalbar, a research firm that studies investor behavior, reported:

 In 2018 the average investor underperformed the S&P 500 in both good times and bad...
 Judging by the cash flows we saw, investors sensed danger in the markets and decreased their exposure but not nearly enough to prevent serious losses.
 Unfortunately, the problem was compounded by being out of the market during the recovery months.
 As a result, equity investors gained no alpha, and in fact trailed the S&P by 504 basis points [5.04%].